Dimo99/NullifierLabs/cipherpay.md

 # 🔐 Introducing CipherPay: Private Payments with ZK on Solana

 **CipherPay** is a zero-knowledge-based mixer that allows users to deposit, transfer, and withdraw tokens privately — using zkSNARKs to ensure anonymity while maintaining on-chain verification.
-In this post, we’ll break down how it works from the ground up.
+In this post, we'll break down how it works from the ground up.
 ---